home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 status = bridge.status()
 ```

-### 5. Limit platforms included in initial pull request
+### 5. Limit initial pull request to Minimum Viable Product (MVP)
 Large pull requests mean there is a larger chance of finding problems that need to be addressed, and more code that needs to be reviewed between every requested change.
-If your new component will have multiple platforms, try and limit your initial pull request to a single platform.
-Once the initial component is merged, you can submit additional PRs for the remaining platforms.
-This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new feature in sooner.
-Pull requests containing large code dumps will not be a priority for review.
+Limit the initial pull request to the minimum functionality needed for someone to get value out of the integration.
+Once the initial pull request is merged, you can submit additional PRs for the remaining features.
+This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new integration/features in sooner. **Pull requests containing large code dumps (> 800 line adds excluding tests) will not be a priority for review and may be closed.** Limit MVPs to the following:
+- A single platform
+- No custom services
+- Loaded via `configuration.yaml` _or_ config flow (if `configuration.yaml` cannot be used)
+- No other features outside of supporting the single platform

 ### 6. Event names
 Prefix component event names with the component name itself.
 For example, use `netatmo_person` instead of `person` for the `netatmo` component.

+### 7. Tests
+Strongly consider adding tests for your component to ensure it works correctly.
+Pull Requests with tests are treated with a higher priority than those without.